-Your work will be supported, and you will have access to the relevant materials in our library.
+Your work will be supported by the use of the Virtual Learning Environment including Canvas, where you will find relevant materials.
 Oral feedback will be given in the class and opportunities for written feedback will be provided.
 Tutors will be available to meet you individually if requested to discuss further feedback opportunities and review your progress.

 Assessment will be by coursework only.
-This will comprise a written essay-based coursework of 4000 words or equivilent.
+This will comprise a written essay-based coursework of 4000 words or equivalent.
 This will ensure that you are able to apply legally based reasoning to answer conflict-based questions.
-You will be required to untertake a critical analysis of complex issues in this field applying the principles and law studied in this module.
+You will be required to undertake a critical analysis of complex issues in this field applying the principles and law studied in the module.
 The coursework will require the use of independent research, critical and analytical skills.
-You will also be expected to use appropriate legal teminology and written communication.
-The summative assessment is aimed at testing your ability to meet the learning outcomes of the module, while the formative assessment is aimed to monitor the students learning and offer feedback.
+You will also be expected to use appropriate legal terminology and written communication.
+The summative assessment is aimed at testing your ability to meet the learning outcomes of the module, while the formative assessment is aimed to monitor the student?s learning and offer feedback.

 Mode of Assessment

-Type Method Description Weighting
+Туре Method Description Weighting

 Summative Coursework - Written Essay 0-4000 words 100%

 Formative Coursework Development Task N/A

-Reading List

-To access the reading list for this module, please visit https://bradford.rl.talis.com/index.html
+Reading List To access the reading list for this module, please visit https://bradford.rl.talis.com/index.html